toolleeo/cli-apps/README.md

 * [vis](https://github.com/martanne/vis) - "a modern, legacy free, simple yet efficient vim-like editor", and more: "The intention is not to be bug for bug compatible with vim, instead a similar editing experience should be provided.
 The goal could thus be summarized as 80% of vim's features implemented in roughly 1% of the code"; the editor is scriptable in LUA and supports editing large files.
 * [vy](https://github.com/vyapp/vy) - A vim-like in python made from scratch.
 * [WordGrinder](https://cowlark.com/wordgrinder/) - From the website: "WordGrinder is a word processor for processing words.
 It is not WYSIWYG.
 It is not point and click.
 It is not a desktop publisher.
 It is not a text editor.
 It does not do fonts and it barely does styles.
 What it does do is words.
 It's designed for writing text.
 It gets out of your way and lets you type."
+* [zee](https://github.com/zee-editor/zee) - Zee is a modern editor for the terminal, in the spirit of Emacs.
+It is written in Rust and it is somewhat experimental.

 ## <a name="email"></a>Email